-In 1885, Archduke Karl Ludwig, younger brother of Franz Josef, Kaiser to the great Austro-Hungarian Empire, visited the small village of Millstatt, on the northern shores of the Millstättersee in the Carinthian region of Austria.
-The village had grown up around a monastery whose origins dated back to the eleventh century but it now boasted a growing number of hotels situated against the natural backdrop of forested alpine slopes and an unspoilt lake.
-The Archduke's visit drew public attention to the location, and the area soon became a popular summer resort.
+In the early years of the twentieth century the aging Franz Josef, kaiser to the great Austro-Hungarian Empire, visited the small village of Millstatt, on the northern shores of the Millstättersee in the Carinthian region of Austria.
+The village had grown up around a monastery whose origins dated back to the eleventh century.
+It now boasted an unusual twin towered church, a growing number of hotels and pensions, and a beautiful natural backdrop of forested alpine slopes around an unspoiled lake.
+The kaiser's visit brought the location to attention of the growing wealthy classes and very soon the area became a popular summer resort.

-Among the visitors were a family from Schiebbs, near Vienna.
+Among the visitors was a family from Schiebbs near Vienna.
 Ludwig Friedrich Musil Edler von Möllenbruck, son of a manufacturer of specialist paper, and his British-born wife were captivated by the beauty of the Millstättersee.
 They were to choose a steep, wooded slope above the lake as the location for a new summer residence.
-The building was to be patterned after a chateau in the French Loire valley and named Heroldeck after their youngest son, Harald.
+The building was to be patterned after a chateau in the French Loire valley and named Heroldeck after their youngest son, Herold.

 By 1912 the completed Schloss Heroldeck could be clearly seen from both ends of the lake.
 It was said that no expense had been spared in the construction.
 We have no record of the original interior, but it may be imagined that it would not have been a disappointment compared to the external appearance, and would have blended the popular late baroque style with the Louis XV and Napoleonic styles of the chateaux in France.

 Hans Prutscher went on to design and build churches in the Vienna area; Baumeister Anton Lerchbaumer ran the Spittal based Ilbau AG, a successful construction company that was to grow into the international giant Strabag.
-Millstatt continued to grow in popularity as a tourist in the that years followed the 1914-18 war, and the Schloss became an interesting feature in photographs and postcards of the period.
+Milstatt grew in popularity as a tourist in the that years followed the 1914-18 war, and the Schloss became an interesting feature in photographs and postcards of the period.

 Before the Anschluss of 12 March 1938, the Möllenbruck family were pressured into selling the castle to the NSDAP for just 100,000 Reich marks.
 The property had been earmarked to become a "gauschule" or training school for NSDAP youth.
 An extensive building program was undertaken with the removal of the bell tower, front balcony, several windows and complete reorganisation of the interior.
 In 1938 a second building, now simply called “the Villa”, was completed on the property to the west of the main castle as an accommodation block.

 Initially used as a facility for training young men and women, by late 1944 the premises were also being used to house children evacuated from the heavily bombed cities of Klagenfurt & Villach.
+Local testimony tells us that Else Bormann, half sister of the infamous Martin Bormann, was living at the Schloss up to 1945.
 At the end of hostilities, Schloss Heroldeck was used as a de-briefing centre for the Allies, and briefly housed some notable German officers including Field Marshal Albrecht von Kesselring.